cansik/duit/DOCUMENTATION.md

 ```

 ### Setting Order
-To define the load and save order, it is possible to adjust the priority (ascending order - low to high) of each `duit.settings.Setting.Setting`.
-This can be helpful, when settings have to be loaded and saved in a specific order.
+To define the loading and saving order, it is possible to set the priority (ascending order - low to high) of each `duit.settings.Setting.Setting`.
+This can be useful if settings need to be loaded and saved in a particular order.

-In the following example, the order of the fields for loading will be: `c` - `b` - `a`.
-To save the fields will be processed in order `b` - `a` - `c`.
+In the following example, the order of the fields to be loaded will be `c` - `b` - `a`.
+When saving, the fields are processed in the order `b` - `a` - `c`.

 ```python
 class Config: